Education in the Community

 Non-profits providing education for children in their community

 Spark Change (through Young Americans Center for Education) empowers students to make a change with "change" through philanthropic giving and youth service learning.
-In 2016-2017, Spark Change raised $50,029.25 for 68 charities and funded 41 service projects.
-2017-2018 was Lindsey's third year as a volunteer coach at Park Hill Elementary.
-Click here for more about this year's Spark Change for Oceans and Natural Disasters.
+In 2017-2018, Spark Change raised $56,224.04.
+2018-2019 is board member Lindsey's fourth year as a volunteer coach at Park Hill Elementary.
+Click here for more about last year's Spark Change for Oceans and Natural Disasters.